1feems/flowOS/docs/prd.md

 ## 07 — Screening Agent

-The FlowOS screening agent is a program-intent-driven prefilter.
+The Mkondo screening agent is a program-intent-driven prefilter.
 It reads program intent, eligibility criteria, and evaluation rubric, then triages each application into Pass / Needs Revision / Not a Fit.

 See [agent section in private repo] for full agent PRD, directives, and output schema.